francomansur/Virtual-Menu/README.md

 ## Notes
 - Ensure both the backend (Flask) and frontend (React) servers are running simultaneously for the application to work correctly.
+- By configuring the `.env` file, React will always run on `127.0.0.1`.